brainboxdotcc/DPP/docpages/Z_01_FAQ.md

 ## Does this library support slash commands/interactions?
 Yes!
 This library supports slash commands.
 For more information please see \ref slashcommands "Using Slash Commands and Interactions".

+## Is the library asynchronous?
+All functions within D++ are multi-threaded.
+You should still avoid doing long operations within event handlers or within callbacks, to prevent starvation of the threads managing each shard.
+Various blocking operations such as running files and making HTTP requests are offered as library functions (for example dpp::utility::exec)

 ## Does this library support voice?
 Yes!
 This library supports voice and will automatically enable voice if your system has the libopus and libsodium libraries.
 When running `cmake` the script will identify if these libraries are found.
 See the example programs for information on how to send audio.